themue/site.themue.dev/content/post/2022-glenmorangie-extremely-rare-18yo.md

 The finish, on the other hand, is again a nice contrast.
 It is mild like the malt overall, not scratchy and smoky.
 Instead, it is long lasting and pleasantly warm.
 This rounds out the enjoyment.

-The Glenmorangie Extremely Rare 18yo is a nice round drop, mild and warm, soft and long lasting.
+The **Glenmorangie Extremely Rare 18 yo** is a nice round drop, mild and warm, soft and long lasting.
 This makes fun and the malt so a good drop for a Sunday evening.
 In my rating, he receives **83/100** points.